 Cell Phone Coverage: No

 Public Land: Yes, Adirondack Park

 Travel Method: Backpacking

 Travel Time One-Way: 1 day

-Something We Learned: The Adirondack Park boundary encompasses nearly 6 million acres and is the largest publicly protected area in the Lower 48 United States.
+Something We Learned: The Adirondack Park boundary encompasses nearly 6 million acres and is the largest publicly protected area created by a single state government in the Lower 48 United States.

 Project Remote is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
 Below is a written account of our 2-day hiking expedition to document the New York Remote Spot.
 This is our 13th state Remote Spot documented as part of Project Remote.